 Note: this manual contains color figures with detail which may not be easy to distinguish when printed/viewed in grayscale.

-Release 4.2 of the Paradyn Parallel Performance Tools is provided as both binary and source distributions, along with extensive documentation.
-This new release consolidates functionality introduced with the preceding releases, incorporates fundamentally improved analysis and instrumentation techniques, and generally enhances capabilities, performance and software engineering.
+Release 5.1 of the Paradyn Parallel Performance tools is provided as both binary and source distributions, along with extensive documentation.